-- 7. Softball Canada's Board of Directors has approved this Selection Process and delegated authority for all decision making under this Selection Process to the Olympic Team High Performance Director Head Coach (hereinafter the Head Coach). - 8.
-The Head Coach has final authority for all selection decisions, including selecting athletes to the Athlete Pool, adding additional athletes to the Athlete Pool, selecting the Olympic Team, removing athletes from the Athlete Pool or from the Olympic Team, and selecting replacement athletes to the Olympic Team when applicable in accordance with this Selection Process.
-In making selection decisions, the Head Coach will consult with the Manager/Assistant Coach Women's National Team (WNT), and with coaching staff, defined for the purposes of this document to include assistant coaches, scouts and evaluators as designated by Softball Canada.
+- 7. Softball Canada's Board of Directors has delegated authority for all decision making under this Selection Process to the Head Coach (hereinafter the Head Coach). - 8.
+The Head Coach has final authority for all selection decisions, including selecting athletes to any Identification and selection camps, selecting the National Team, removing athletes from the National Team, and selecting replacement athletes to the National Team when applicable in accordance with this Selection Process.
+In making selection decisions, the Head Coach will consult with the Manager Women's National Team (WNT), and with coaching staff, defined for the purposes of this document to include assistant coaches, scouts and evaluators as designated by Softball Canada.